The addition of applesauce is a nice change up from the typical pancake batter. These Cinnamon Applesauce Pancakes are kid tested and mother approved!

 Clean and quarter an apple, remove the core.
 Cut into thin slices about 1/8 – 1/4 inch.

-Cook: Place 1 teaspoon of oil on the griddle/skillet and spread evenly over the cooking area (I use a silicon brush).
+Cook: Place 1 teaspoon of oil on the griddle/skillet and spread evenly over the cooking area (I use a silicone brush).
 Place 2 apple slices on griddle, side by side, where pancake batter is going to cook.
 Using a 1/4 cup measuring cup, scoop batter and place on top of apple slices.
 Cook until bubbles form on the top and edges start to look leathery, about 2 1/2 – 3 minutes per side.
 Flip pancakes, cook another 2 – 3 minutes.
 Repeat until batter is gone.

 Keep Warm: As pancakes finish, place them in the oven on the warm cookie sheet to keep warm until all pancakes are ready.

 Serve with pure maple syrup.
 A few fresh apple slices would also be great to serve.